HunasimaradAbdulBari/newjetpackrider/README.md

 1. **Use the Boilerplate Only**
    - All games must be built **inside the provided boilerplate code**.
-   - Do not create separate projects or move core logic outside the boilerplate.
+   - Do not create separate projects/files or move core logic outside the boilerplate.

 2. **Code Quality Before Pushing**
    - Ensure there are **no type errors, runtime errors, or bugs** in your game before pushing.